Samriddhi15/RadioSaber_5G_project/README.md

 Copy code
 ./exp-backlogged-20slicesdiffw/config
-Generate throughput and radio resource distribution graphs: bash
+Generate throughput and radio resource distribution graphs:

+bash
 Copy code
 ./plot_throughput.py
 Contact
 For any inquiries, feel free to contact 202151137@iiitvadodara.ac.in.

-css
-Copy code

-This content is ready to be copy-pasted into a `README.md` file in your GitHub repository.
-It includes proper Markdown formatting, headers, and code blocks to make it visually appealing and easy to navigate.